Skip to content

 Regular Mashed Potatoes 260 cal

-Q: How many calories are in Texas Roadhouse mashed potatoes?
+Q: What are the calories in Texas Roadhouse mashed potatoes?

-A: A serving of Texas Roadhouse mashed potatoes typically contains around 240-300 calories, depending on the portion size and any added toppings like butter or gravy.
+A: Texas Roadhouse mashed potatoes usually have an average of 240-300 calories, depending on the portion and whether any toppings such as butter or gravy have been added.

-Q: How much is a baked potato at Texas Roadhouse?
+Q: How much is a Texas Roadhouse baked potato?

-A: A baked potato at Texas Roadhouse usually costs around $2.99 to $3.99, depending on the location.
+A: A Texas Roadhouse baked potato typically ranges from $2.99 to $3.99, depending on the location.

 Q: How to make a Texas Roadhouse baked potato?

-A: To make a Texas Roadhouse-style baked potato:
+A: In order to make a Texas Roadhouse-style baked potato:

 Ingredients: